Anomalous Loss Reduction Below Two-Level System Saturation in Aluminum Superconducting Resonators: Master equation formalism for fluctuators

-The second fraction is in the form of a Lorentzian with width $\Gamma_2\sqrt{1+\kappa}+\Gamma_f$, and the first term is the same as the STM formula.
+The second fraction is in the form of a Lorentzian with width $\Gamma_2\sqrt{1+\kappa}+\Gamma_\text{f}$, and the first term is the same as the STM formula.
 If a continuous distribution function for TLS $P(\varepsilon,\Delta_0)$ is assumed, one can obtain the total internal loss by integrating Eq.(\ref{slow_fluc_STM}) over $P(\varepsilon,\Delta_0)$, resulting in the same internal loss as in STM.

-This distribution $P(\xi(t))$ may not apply to the strongly-coupled fluctuators which can completely shift the TLS in and out of resonance, since there are typically only a few strong fluctuators in surface dielectrics \cite{faoro_interacting_2015}.
-They contribute to the imaginary part of a single TLS response as a slow random telegraph noise (i.e. $\xi(t)$ in Eq.(\ref{fluct_single_TLS}) ).
-The internal loss will still be in the form of the STM loss Eq.(\ref{singleTLS_sup}).
-Since our loss measurement is obtained by a slow frequency sweep (typically around 15 minutes) on the network analyzer through the resonance, the effect of the few strongly-coupled fluctuators is likely averaged out.
+The distribution $P(\xi(t))$ may not apply to the strongly-coupled fluctuators which completely shift the TLS in and out of resonance, since there are typically only a few strong fluctuators in surface dielectrics \cite{faoro_interacting_2015}.
+They contribute to the imaginary part of a single TLS response as a random telegraph noise (i.e. $\xi(t)$ in Eq.(\ref{fluct_single_TLS}) ).
+The internal loss is still in the form of the STM loss Eq.(\ref{singleTLS_sup}), but could be reduced by the strong fluctuators occasionally moving the coherent TLS in and out resonance.